Here’s a little-known group, the Canadian Legends, who recorded on New Orleans labels, and whose only member I know of is Ronald Buro.

 Unfortunately I cannot recommend a google search for “Alan Roy Franklin”.
 I can only hope this is not the same Alan Franklin as turns up in the results.

-Don & the Holidays came from Orlando, Florida, cutting a single on Kam Records and backing other artists on the label.
+Don and the Holidays came from Orlando, Florida, cutting a single on Kam Records and backing other artists on the label.
 “Grasshopper Pizza” is fratty r&b with lyrics almost impossible to decipher, something about a “Beatle drive” and “grasshopper pizza is really alive”.

 I like the flip, “It Won’t Be Long” with its gloomy sound and spare guitar breaks instead of sax.
 Both songs are originals credited to Don Adams.
 Kam Record Co. released it in July, 1966.